Guy Coheleach

+Early life and education

 Coheleach (pronounced KO-lee-ak) was born in New York City in 1933.

 He grew up at Baldwin, Long Island, one of nine children.
 He began drawing around age ten.
 He was fascinated by the wildlife in the area including Jones Beach and Baldwin Bay.
 He studied gulls, and other waterfowl.
 He also collected snakes, and kept them in the family's basement.

 He attended Bishop Loughlin High School in Brooklyn, N.Y.
 He won a scholarship to Cooper Union School of Art in New York City.

 He served in the Korean War as the SP-2 for the 65th Combat Engineers attached to the 25th Infantry Division.
 Much later, he received an honorary Doctor of Arts from William and Mary.

+Career

+Commercial art

 After graduating from Cooper Union, he began a career in commercial art.
 This ranged from illustrating mail order catalogs to designing candy boxes.

-He wondered whether he could earn a living painting wildlife art.
+Wildlife painting

 The National Wildlife Federation annually produced promotional stamps with the images of birds, animals, plants, trees, and fish.
 It was popular nationwide.
 Coheleach created four animal paintings, and submitted them for possible conservation stamps.
 The organization's art editor, Roger Tory Peterson, accepted two of them, and commissioned more.

 In the years that followed, he won many wildlife art awards, successfully sold prints and books of his work, and traveled across the world studying wildlife.

 His first trip to Africa was accomplished as a result of winning his division in the 1966 Winchester National Trap and Skeet Championship and he has returned to Africa five times a year since then.

-Not content with skydiving and hunting Cape buffalo, Coheleach took his need for field experience to the extreme.
-In 1972 he was run down by an elephant in Zambia.
-This hair-raising film was seen on all three major networks at the time.
-"This is exactly the kind of knowledge that has made him one of the best wild animal painters in the world admired by both scientists and art critics,: says Pat Robertson in Sporting Classics.

 PBS featured him and his work in Africa entitled Journeys of an Artist.
 He was also the subject of two films: Guy Coheleach and the Bald Eagle and Quest: An Artist and His Prey.
 In addition, he has been the focus of articles in Reader's Digest, Saturday Evening Post, National Wildlife Magazine, and Audubon, as well as many other regional art and wildlife magazines.